Don't let the license you spent years earning quietly expire.

 Florida Professional Certificates are valid for 5 years.
 Renewal requires 20 in-service points (professional development), AND documentation of "employment in an instructional or administrative capacity" OR completion of college coursework.

 Our employment verification documents your instructional work.
-Combined with continuing education (which we do not provide — you'll need to complete that separately), tutoring with us supports Florida certificate renewal.
+Combined with continuing education you complete separately, that documentation may help support Florida certificate renewal depending on your situation.

 Other states